Got a question? We might have it answered below.

 What is “Clutter” and why do people have it?

 Clutter consists of items you or your family don’t use or enjoy on a daily basis.
 These items typically don’t have a “home” inside your home.
 That is to say, their location is not intentional and often changes.
 The amount of clutter in people’s homes and offices has a lot to do with their relationships TO the clutter.
 I see people holding on to items they think they “may need one day”.
 Well, “one day” is rarely defined, and yet people are genuinely afraid that if they don’t hang on to items, they may need some day, that something bad will happen because they don’t have the items, the “clutter”.
 The same is true for cards or mementos, something from an event or memory of the past.
 When people hang on to these things, it makes me think they don’t have faith that good times and good memories will ever come again!
 That’s not a healthy way to live.
-Those two perspectives,, fear and lack of faith in the future, means that many folks have let the past and the future become more important that their levels of comfort in the present.
+Those two perspectives, fear and lack of faith in the future, means that many folks have let the past and the future become more important than their levels of comfort in the present.

 Is that the ONLY reason people have clutter?